 COMPULSORY ATTENDANCE PA CODE: 24 P.S.
-13-1327
+13-1327, www.portal.state.pa.us

 Pennsylvania state law defines compulsory attendance and school age as, "the period of a child's life from the time the child enters school as a beginner, which may be no later than six years of age, until the age of eighteen or graduation from high school, whichever occurs first."
 Therefore, school attendance is mandatory for all resident children within the compulsory ages to attend a school where the Standards of the State Board of Education are taught.